Florida Pedestrian Laws

-Florida traffic laws lay out certain rules and guidelines so that pedestrians and drivers can safely share the road.
+Florida traffic laws lay out certain rules and guidelines so that pedestrians and drivers can safely share the road and prevent pedestrian accidents.
 Specifically, Florida Statute 316.130 covers pedestrian “rules of the road.”
 Pedestrians, just like drivers, must obey all traffic laws.
 Below is a summary of Florida’s traffic laws as they pertain to pedestrians.

 Obey Traffic Control Devices